-The supposed benefits of Tribulus, another ingredient in Nugenix®, includes increased muscle mass and increased libido.
+The supposed benefits of Tribulus, another ingredient in Nugenix®, include increased muscle mass and increased libido.

-No solid results are proving that it increases muscle mass on its own, but it may help to increase a male libido.
+No solid results prove that it increases muscle mass on its own, but it may help to increase male libido.

-The study took at look at “sluggish” older male rats with a low sex drive.
+The study took a look at “sluggish” older male rats with a low sex drive.
 The rats were given the dried fruit of the Tribulus plant and saw an increased libido.

 Although scientists concluded that Tribulus was safe for humans, there’s very little research involving humans.